-In some cases, former NMSU employees shall not be rehired by any NMSU entity, see policy 8.40.1.
-Ineligible for Rehire.
+In some cases, former NMSU employees shall not be rehired by any NMSU entity, see ARP 7.75.
 This is to facilitate a safe and secure academic and employment environment in which faculty, staff and students may be effective and successful in their learning and work experiences at NMSU.

 Permanent: Former NMSU employees shall not be rehired by any NMSU entity if their separation was due to any of the following:

 - Termination for just cause;